 Why is an Accountancy Healthcheck a good idea?

 Tax can be quite complicated and you might not always be aware of the ways in which you can save money by claiming for the correct things.

 For example, if you work from home, you might not be entirely sure about how much you can claim for stationery or equipment, or perhaps you weren’t aware that you might even be able to claim for the use of your home as an office.

 An Accountancy Healthcheck will give an accountant the chance to find out what your future plans are and how they can help you achieve them.
 If you’re aiming to take on employees, they can advise you on the best processes for doing so, or perhaps they’ll realise you’ve not been paying yourself effectively and suggest measures that keep you tax-efficient.
 They can be a vital part of growing your business because their recommendations will be money-savvy and compliant.

 What happens at an Accountancy Healthcheck?

-At Crunch, our service comprises of an in-depth phone call between yourself and one of our qualified accountants.
+At Crunch, our service comprises an in-depth phone call between yourself and one of our expert, qualified accountants.
 It’s usually about 45 minutes long and can happen at your convenience.
 The great thing about online accountancy is that it’s always accessible, which makes the process flexible enough to work no matter your situation.

 Once you’ve had your consultation, your accountant will prepare a report which will have a selection of recommendations for you.
 The suggestions in the report will be in a traffic light format, making it clear what we think you’ll need to prioritise.